rcmaniac25/stethoscope/Docs/Tasks.md

 Tasks that are out of scope, but nice to have

-- Contribute to NUnit for docs (bring more emphesis to "you can't use .Net Standard, only .Net Core and .Net Framework for tests") and try to add an automated sanity check that looks at the TargetFrameworkAttribute that assemblies can have, that states what it was built under, in an effort to early exit and say "tests won't be run for that library because it's not a supported library: {link to docs}"
+- Contribute to NUnit for docs (bring more emphesis to "you can't use .Net Standard, only .Net Core and .Net Framework for tests") and try to add an automated confidence check that looks at the TargetFrameworkAttribute that assemblies can have, that states what it was built under, in an effort to early exit and say "tests won't be run for that library because it's not a supported library: {link to docs}"

 ## Architecture